wp-plugins/cybersyn/readme.txt

 1. Syndicating a new RSS feed.

 == Changelog ==

+= 1.4 =
+* The feed import function has been improved.
+Now the status of 'safe_mode' and 'allow_url_fopen' PHP variables is not important in case if the PHP cURL extension is installed.
+* The user interface has been slightly improved.

 = 1.3 =
 * "RSS Pull Mode" option switching issue has been fixed.